-Twitter, sports stars & freedom
+Twitter, sports stars & freedom of speech

 At Branded3, pretty much everyone uses at least one social media platform of their choice.